Pain after Knee Replacement – What to Do?

 2. Warning signs - When is pain no longer normal?

-• Swelling, redness or overheating of the knee joint can indicate infection.
+• Swelling, redness or overheating of the knee joint can indicate infections.

-• Sudden, severe pain could indicate a loosening of the prosthesis or deep vein thrombosis (DVT).
+• Sudden, severe pain could indicate prosthesis loosening or deep vein thrombosis (DVT).

-• Chronic complaints lasting weeks or months require a differentiated examination.
+• Chronic complaints over weeks or months require a differentiated examination.

 Possible causes of pain after knee replacement